sam-ludlow/mame-ao/README.md

 ![MAME-AO UI](https://raw.githubusercontent.com/sam-ludlow/mame-ao/main/images/mame-ao-ui.png)

+## !!!
+IMPORTANT NOTICE Archive.org items now require login

+MAME-AO is currently broken I am fixing it now.

+You will need an archive.org account to use MAME-AO from now on.
+You should create one ready https://archive.org/account/signup

+Instructions will be provided here when the login update is released soon.

 ## Installation & Usage
 - create an empty directory e.g. "C:\MameAO"
 - download latest release ZIP from https://github.com/sam-ludlow/mame-ao/releases/latest